 How to Spend a Day in Anguilla

-Anguilla is the tranquil island that is recognised for its exclusive white sand beaches and peaceful lifestyle that transcends any individual into utter bliss.
+Anguilla is a tranquil island that is recognized for its exclusive white sand beaches and peaceful lifestyle that transcends any individual into utter bliss.
 Taking a day trip to Anguilla, while visiting St. Martin, promotes the best of both worlds from two of the most renowned Caribbean islands.
 Though it is an international island under British Territory, spending a day in Anguilla is an effortless process from beginning to end.
 At St. Martin Sotheby’s Realty, an itinerary has been produced for clients who wish to explore the enchanting island.

 To commence, individuals should decide on their preferred mode of transport to arrive onto the infamous Anguilla shores.
 To identify the best mode of transfer, St. Martin Sotheby’s Realty has discussed all methods available, select HERE to read more.
 For this story, emphasis will be made on taking the ferry from Marigot, St. Martin.

 Departing on the earliest ferry at 9:30 am from Marigot Port, SXM, will lead to an arrival of approximately 10 am.
 This timing allows for visitors to make the most of their day on the island while also having enough time to return back to St. Martin at a reasonable hour.
 Upon arrival, after customs and immigration, one should consider renting a car in order to travel around Anguilla at their own leisure.
 Points of note, there are a few car rental stations by the Blowing Point Port and accessing a car is relatively simple.
 An inexpensive daily license is required and is not difficult to attain.
 Lastly, observe that cars drive on the left side and could prove challenging for some individuals so best to drive with caution.